InstitutoTodosPelaSaude/flexpipe/README.md

 # FAQs

-1. A checkpoint issue during the `rule tree` prevents the flexpipe run to progress.
+### 1. A checkpoint issue during the `rule tree` prevents the flexpipe run to progress.
 How do I solve that?

 If the workflow is executed and it fails to complete the `rule tree`, the previously created files will not allow `iqtree` to resume a new run.
-As a result, you may see the error message like this:
+As a result, you may see an error message like this:

 ```
 Checkpoint (results/alignments/masked.fasta.ckp.gz) indicates that a previous run successfully finished